| GOALS

 are from the south/southwest and shift to the north/northwest during

+the winter months.
 The site has full solar access.
 It also has sufficient wind capacity

 for a residential wind turbine.
 The site is also conducive to both underground

+middle-aged.
 The husband enjoys woodworking and will be maintaining the grounds

 and requires an area adjacent to the garage which allows for these activities

+and to store equipment.
+He is also an avid beekeeper.
 The wife has a degree in Commercial Art in addition to being the Owner/Manager of PlayHaven Farm LLC and works from a home office/studio when not working on the farm itself.
 She requires

 an office/studio area that has excellent lighting without being hot during the day.